dashokkumar93/Change-the-file-name/README.md

 There are times where you need to files names one by one like photo123.jpg,photo234.jpg to 1.jpg,2.jpg and so on.
 You can do this using the code.

+##Warning
+This will also change the directory names in the folder.